ismayton/music-lms-frontend/README.md

 This project is a React.js frontend designed as an LMS structure for musicians and music teachers.
 Users can create an account, log in, and subscribe to courses to access content.
 Users can also progress through and complete each course.

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Music LMS Backend
+## Running the Full App

 This backend for this project lives in a separate repository.
-To run the app, download music-lms-backend from https://github.com/ismayton/music-lms-backend.
+To run the full app, fork and clone [music-lms-backend](https://github.com/ismayton/music-lms-backend).

-Start up the backend server with `rails s` (this server is set to run on http://localhost:3001 to not overlap the local frontend server).
+Start up the backend server with `rails s` (this server is set to run on [http://localhost:3001](http://localhost:3001) to not overlap the local frontend server).
+When the backend server is running, open the frontend repository and run `npm start` to start the frontend server.

 ## Available Scripts